 For many students, the room component includes a campus dormitory.
 These typically come furnished with a bed and a desk, with students often sharing a room with one or more roommates.

-Board typically consists of a meal plan.
+The board typically consists of a meal plan.
 Students can opt for various meal plans providing access to on-campus dining facilities.

 What Does Room and Board Cost?